Note: You can also download a PDF version of this page, more suitable for printing.

 - *Sointula, Island Utopia, Paula Wild, a well-researched and compelling narrative about this attempt at a Finnish farm/fishing commune in the early 1900s.

-- Kwakwaka'wakw Settlements, Galois; a gazetteer of info about all the Kwakwaka’wakw (formerly called spelled Kwakiutl) sites; a great reference book.
+- Kwakwaka'wakw Settlements, Galois; a geographer's compendium of every mention of Kwakwaka'wakw sites; a great reference book.

 - *Chiefly Feasts, Aldona Jonaitis; a beautifully illustrated guide to the complex potlatch system of the Kwakwaka'wakw people.

-- Down From the Shimmering Sky, Peter Macnair et el; beautifully illustrated book about Pacific Northwest coast First Nations art; from a Vancouver Art Gallery exhibition.
+- Down From the Shimmering Sky, Peter Macnair et al; beautifully illustrated book about Pacific Northwest coast First Nations art; from a Vancouver Art Gallery exhibition.

-- Cedar; Indian Fishing; and Artifacts, Hilary Stewart; line drawings and text describe the many uses of cedar, fishing technology and stone tools in traditional First Nations culture.
+- Cedar, Hilary Stewart; line drawings and text describe the many uses of cedar in traditional First Nations culture.

-- *Totem Poles and Tea, Hughina Harold; a memoir re Anglican Church mission in the 1930s at Mimquimlees, Village Island, caring for children with TB.
+- *Totem Poles and Tea, Hughina Harold; a memoir re Anglican Church mission in the 1930s at Mimquimlees, Village Island (which we'll visit).

 - Guests Never Leave Hungry, Spradley; the biography of Jimmy Sewid, a powerful and charismatic chief who was raised at Mimquimless on Village Island.